-5.3.2 - Activity of Student Council & presentation of students on academic & presentation & p bodies/committees of the institution (maximum 500 words)
+5.3.2 - Activity of Student Council & Expression of Students on academic & Expression (maximum 500 words)

 The college has a very active Student Council elected by the students through a Parliamentary mode of election.
 Mar Ivanios College has a rich legacy of student union activities for many decades and hundreds of leaders in Kerala both at the political and social levels have been groomed through their activities in the college during their student days.
 The student union for the year 2019-20 was sworn in after General Elections held on 27 September 2019.
 The Union kick started it activities with "Kelikottu" a musical extravaganza held on 9th October.
 'Thira', the weekly cultural fiesta organized by the Union, provided a platform for many budding talents of Mar Ivanios to be recognized among their peers.
 Several editions of 'Thira' were conducted by the Union.
 'Thira' had a literary counterpart 'Shabdam' that organized debates and discussions on pertinent social issues.
-In the wake of a controversial incident, the Union conducted a street play kannu thurakatha niyamangale on commodities and food for the residents were sponsored by the college.
+In the wake of a controversial incident, the Union conducted a street play kannu thurakatha niyamangale on 11th November 2019.
+As part of the Childrens Day celebration, the students paid a visit to an orphanage, under the name Oppam on 13 th November 2019.
+Essential commodities and food for the residents were sponsored by the college.
 The students spent their day with the children cheering them and sharing their happiness.
 The Union celebrated regional festivals in their true spirit by organizing a sweet fest for Diwali and a Sreeman Sreemathi competition for Keralappiravi.
 The Union also encouraged sports and games among the students by organizing competitions.
 Inter department Sevens football, Cricket and Volleyball tournaments were organized on a large scale in December.
 A film quiz based on Malayalam movies was conducted by College Union on 9 th January 2020 and the quiz masters were students themselves.
 A food fest was organised by Mathrukam the women wing of College Union on 14 January 2020 in College auditorium.
 Homemade delicacies were a major attraction, every department was given a stall each.
 Students contributed the profits of the sale to charity.
-A theme based face painting competition was organized by the Union on the topic "Drug Abuse".
-The College Arts Fest was named dholak (symbolizing the musical instrument dholak that talks art and politics in each of its beat )was held in January.
+A theme based face painting competition was organized by the Union on the topic

+"Drug Abuse".
+The College Arts Fest was named dholak (symbolizing the musical instrument dholak that talks art and politics in each of its beat)was held in January.
 A cultural parade (kalajadha) was also held.
 Ivano film fest, was held on 4th and 5th of February in Tagore theatre, Vazhuthacaud.
 The festival days were enjoyed thoroughly by the student community, with the whole movie theatre going into a festive mood.
 The Union decided to go beyond the conventional idea to commemorate Valentine's day on 14th February.
 The event began with paying tribute to the brave Jawans of the country whose love for the nation sustains our lives.
 The College put on a splendid show with its students grabbing prizes for most of the major events and the overall trophy in the Kerala University Youth Festival.
 The College Union can be extremely proud of the way they planned and executed activities throughout the year.